Outlander S3 Epi2 – Surrender

 C: Jamie’s intensity was palpable, although the-powers-that-be should have trusted Sam Heughan’s ability to act feral without going overboard with the make-up and hair.
 His acting and the visual was too much.
 However, there was no trace of Sam nor the Jamie we know and love……..which I guess was the point, so kudos.

 V: The first time I watched it, I agree with you; it seemed too much.
 However, when I re-watched it, I thought the heaviness of beard and length of his hair added to the weight of his loss to the point he was almost unrecognizable.
-I believe it was also a way to convey how long he’d been in that damn cave; and, his despair was so painful, he didn’t care about his upkeep.
+I believe it was also a way to convey how long he’d been in that damn cave; and, his despair was so painful, he didn’t care about being upkeep.
 Now with all that hair, he couldn’t exactly cover it up with a hat.
 So that was a bit farcical.

 E: Yeah, I agree.
 When we first see Jaime, he is shell of his former self.
 If he could disappear from the world he would.
 The way he carries himself and his lack of speaking really emphasizes the isolation he is experiencing.